Usage statistics collection¶

 - Parsl exit codes

-To this end, we have added support to Parsl that allows installations to send us generic usage statistics.
 By participating in this project, you help justify continuing support for the software on which you rely.
-The data sent is as generic as possible (see What is sent? below).
+The data sent is as generic as possible and is anonymized (see What is sent? below).

 We have chosen opt-out collection rather than opt-in.
 The reason is that we need this data - it is a requirement for funding.
-We believe have set a good balance between the benefits to the project and the users by showing that Parsl works and is in use, which helps the project continue, and the costs to users of providing generic information.
-To keep the cost low, we need to require zero additional effort.
+We believe we have set a good balance between the benefits to the project and the users by showing that Parsl works and is in use, which helps the project continue, and the costs to users of providing generic information.
 By not opting out, and allowing these statistics to be reported back, you are explicitly supporting the further development of Parsl.

-If you must opt out of usage reporting, set
+If you wish to opt out of usage reporting, set

 PARSL_TRACKING=false in your environment.